ethz-asl/cblox/README.md

 ## Kitti Dataset

 This simple example demonstrates the *creation* and display of submaps using c-blox.
 We use ground-truth pose estimates, rather than a SLAM system; no submap correction is required/used.
-The produced map, viewed in Rviz in [rviz](http://wiki.ros.org/rviz):
+The produced map, viewed in [rviz](http://wiki.ros.org/rviz):